AnnaRyb/markdownrepo/README.md

  * Synthetic Monitors
  * Databases
  * Application Performance
  * Goal Performance
- In the example below, one problem and a sudden drop in conversion rate were identified.
+ <In the example below, a single problem as well as a sudden drop in conversion rate were identified.

 ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Deviations_.jpg)
-Step 2.
-By clicking the issue icon, you are moved to the error details screen.
-It can be figured out easily what exact item is affected (for example, the drill-down functionality, and the impact area, such as main page).
+**__Step 2__**.
+By clicking on the issue icon, you are transferred to the error details screen.
+It can be figured out what exact item is affected (for example, the drill-down functionality, and the impact area, such as main page).
 Other information include:
-       the exact type of error (such as JavaScript error) the error map with a split into application, services and infrastucter as per below pattern
+       * the exact type of error (such as JavaScript error)
+       * the error map with a split into application, services and infrastucter as per below pattern

 | Tables       |      Affected | Recovered| Monitored|
 |------------  |:-------------:|------:   |------:   |